Alresford

 Dogs: Dogs are welcome on this walk but should be on leads if livestock is encountered.

-Refreshments: National Trust Cafe at Hinton Ampner (members or ticket holders), The Hinton Arms on Petersfield Road has a large garden and play area or RAIMES Vineyard for wine and nibbles.
+Refreshments: National Trust Cafe at Hinton Ampner (members or ticket holders) or RAIMES Vineyard for wine and tasting boards.

 Toilets: There are pubic toilets at Hinton Ampner, but you will need to be members or ticket holders to access the grounds.